Wix Restaurant Email Marketing: Complete Setup Guide

 The key is restraint: don't message more than necessary, always provide value, and make it easy to opt out.

 Absolutely.
 In fact, smaller venues often see bigger relative gains.
-You don't have a marketing manager—automation fills that gap.
+You don't have a marketing manager, so automation fills that gap.
 A cafe running birthday automations and win-back campaigns will outperform one relying solely on Instagram.

 Initial campaigns can generate results within days.
 Birthday and win-back campaigns typically show clear redemption data within the first month.
 Longer-term metrics like CLV improvement take 3-6 months to become clear.